 Table of Contents

-Maintaining the health of your RV’s water system is arguably the most important factor of winter RV camping.
-Getting clean drinking water for your RV is always important, but when outside temperatures drop below freezing, water can freeze in your pipes and your freshwater hose.
+Protecting your water lines from freezing is arguably the most important factor when winter camping in an RV.
+When outside temperatures drop below freezing, water can freeze in your pipes and your fresh water hose.

 Frozen water expands, which can cause your pipes to burst.
 Even if your pipes don’t freeze completely, a frozen section can increase water pressure enough to stress pipe joints to the point of bursting.